Advanced: Custom Questions and On-the-Fly Questions

 You can also format questions in specific ways (date, zip code, phone number, etc.) and also check that an answer fits an expected profile.
 You can ask one question or many questions with each Custom Question.
 The core value is that the app user’s answer (or answers) for each Custom Question is saved as part of the official scan record.
 Note: photo collect and signature capture are not supported within a Custom Question; instead, you will need to use Custom On-the-Fly Questions.

 For adding custom questions you can use the API or the web UI located on the Questions page and Questions tab when creating a Service.
 There are two options: URL and HTML.
 Clearly the most flexible is the URL option but the HTML option is especially valuable if collecting data offline or if you don’t want to use your own servers.

 Here’s an example of a Custom Question script that auto inserts the device’s date so the app-user doesn’t have to enter a date.
-And here’s an example where the app-user can enter any date from a drop-down menu, thus making date entries formatted, quicker to enter and more accurate.
+Here’s an example script where the app-user can enter any date from a drop-down menu, thus making date entries formatted, quicker to enter and more accurate.
+And here’s an example script where the app-user is presented with dependent questions with multiple answers recorded with each scan record.
 Email support if you need a text file of the example scripts for inserting into the Custom Question field.

 Custom “On-the-Fly” Questions

 In addition to the standard no-coding options for conditional questions, we offer programmers the option to create “On-the-Fly” questions when using our Postback URL feature.
 One of the benefits of this option is that you only need to show the app-user these questions if and when you choose to based on the context.
 Whereas, with a Custom Question the app user always sees the option to answer a question after a scan.